Null Models and Community Detection in Multi-Layer Networks: Multi-layer configuration models and modularity measures

-In the second model, we bring a regularization effect into the null model by sharing degree across layers for networks.
+We next describe the shared degree multi-layer configuration model (SD-MLCM).
+We bring a regularization effect into the null model by sharing degree across layers for networks.
 This will be particularly useful in the case when all the network layers are extremely sparse.
 If we do not distinguish the stubs in terms of type, then according to the simple configuration model, the probability of an edge (of any type) between nodes $i$ and $j$ will be given by $\frac{(\sum_{m} k_{i}^{(m)}) (\sum_{m} k_{j}^{(m)})}{2L-1}$.
 Now, given that these two nodes $i$ and $j$ are the endpoints of a randomly chosen edge, we look into the probability that an edge of type $m$ is formed between the nodes.
-This probability can be modeled in three different ways, leading to three different shared degree multi-layer configuration models (SDMLCMs) and consequently three different modularities.
+This probability can be modeled in three different ways, leading to three different shared degree multi-layer configuration models (SD-MLCMs) and consequently three different modularities.
 To illustrate this, we abuse the notation a little bit and write the probability of an $m$th type of connection between nodes $i$ and $j$ as $P(i,j,m)=P(i,j)\times P(m|i,j)$, where $P(i,j)$ denotes the unconditional probability of an edge between nodes $i$ and $j$, and $P(m|i,j)$ denotes the conditional probability of an $m$th type of edge between $i$ and $j$ given there is an edge between them.

 We can use the global frequency of the occurrence of the $m$th type of edge among the multi-layer network as an estimate of the probability $P(m|i,j)$.
 We call the resulting modularity score shared degree average (SDavrg) since we are using a global estimate for each node.
 The modularity can be written as